-To maximize safety on campus, the University Police Department strongly encourages anyone with knowledge about any crime, suspicious activity, or unsafe actions or conditions on campus (either as a witness or as a victim) to make an immediate report to the University Police in person or by telephone.
-Reporting does not mean you must take legal action; however, it may help law enforcement stop further incidents as well as help them keep the community informed about criminal activity.
+To maximize safety on the UA Gadsden Center campus, the University Police Department strongly encourages anyone with knowledge about any crime, suspicious activity, or unsafe actions or conditions on campus (either as a witness or as a victim) to make an immediate report to the Gadsden Police Department in person or by telephone.
+Reporting does not mean you must take legal action -- it may, however, help law enforcement stop further incidents as well as help them keep the community informed about criminal activity.

-To make a report in person, go to the University Police Department located at 1110 Jackson Ave., Tuscaloosa, AL 35487.
-To make a report by phone, call 205-348-5454 and describe the situation to the communications operator.
-In emergency situations, including fires and medical emergencies, call 911 or UAPD at 205-348-5454.
-All 911 calls made from campus phones go directly to UAPD; all cell phone 911 calls are routed to UAPD through a local 911 center.
-CSA's can also make a report online for data collection purposes at the CSA Reporting Link.
+To make a report in person, go to the Gadsden Police Department, which is located at 90 Broad Street, Gadsden, AL. To make a report by phone, call 256-549-4578 and describe the situation to the communications operator.
+In emergency situations, including fires and medical emergencies, call 911.

-UA students requiring non-emergency medical care may contact the Student Health Center at 205-348-6262.
+UA Gadsden Center students requiring non-emergency medical care may contact Gadsden Regional Medical Center at 256-494-4000, Riverview Regional Medical Center in Anniston at 256-543-5200 or Regional Medical Center in Anniston, AL at 256-235-5121.
 Students seeking counseling services may contact the Counseling Center at 205-348-3863, the Psychology Clinic at 205-348-5000, or the Women and Gender Resource Center at 205-348-5040.

-UA employees requiring non-emergency medical care or counseling may contact the University Medical Center at 205-348-1770 or any of the DCH Health System facilities, e.g., DCH Regional Medical Center at 205-759-7111 and the Northport Medical Center at 205-333-4500.
+UA Gadsden Center employees requiring non-emergency medical care may contact Gadsden Regional Medical Center at 256-494-4000, Regional Medical Center at 256-235-5121 or Riverview Regional Medical Center at 256-543-5200.
+In addition, employees in the Tuscaloosa area may contact the University Medical Center at 205-348-1770 or any of the DCH Health System facilities, e.g., DCH Regional Medical Center at 205-759-7111 and the Northport Medical Center at 205-333-4500, for non-emergency medical care and for counseling.
 UA employees who are victims of interpersonal relationship violence (sexual assault, dating or domestic violence, stalking, etc.) may also contact the Women and Gender Resource Center at 205-348-5040 for counseling and advocacy.

-Refer to the Title IX and Sexual Misconduct Policy Section H. Reporting Procedures, Confidentiality, and Rights for specific reporting procedures regarding victims of sexual offenses, including but not limited to sexual assault, dating violence, domestic violence and stalking.
+See also: Sexual Misconduct Policy (Section G. Report Procedures, Confidentiality and Rights) for specific reporting procedures regarding victims of sexual offenses, including but not limited to sexual assault, dating violence, domestic violence and stalking.

-UAPD Response to a Crime Report
+Gadsden Police Response to a Crime Report

-When you report a crime to UAPD, a UA police officer will meet with you, listen to what happened, and, if appropriate, make a preliminary report.
+When you report a crime to the Gadsden Police Department, a Gadsden police officer will meet with you, listen to what happened, and, if necessary, make a preliminary report.
 Next, investigators will review the report and conduct a follow-up investigation.
-If a suspect is found and you decide to press charges, information will be presented to a warrant magistrate, who decides if there is probable cause to arrest the suspect.
-If there is, you will be asked to sign the arrest warrant, which UA Police officers will serve.
-A court date will be set and you may have to be present to testify.
+If a suspect is found and you decide to press charges, information will be presented to a warrant magistrate, who decides if there is legal reason to arrest the suspect.
+If there is, you'll be asked to sign the arrest warrant, which Gadsden police officers will serve.
+A court date will be set; you may have to be present to testify.

-For more specific information regarding law enforcement's response to instances of sexual assault, domestic violence and dating violence and stalking, see Appendix VII to this report: Title IX and Sexual Misconduct Policy (Section N. Criminal Investigations, and Appendix 6 - Detailed Information about Criminal Investigations).
+For more specific information regarding law enforcement's response to instances of sexual assault, domestic violence and dating violence and stalking, see Sexual Misconduct Policy (Section L. Criminal Investigations).

-If you are uncomfortable making a criminal report to UAPD but would like to help ensure the most accurate accounting of all criminal incidents on or around campus or at University events occurring on Non-Campus Property, we encourage you to report the criminal incident to one of the University of Alabama Campus Security Authorities (CSAs) listed in the section Additional Sources of Statistical Information.
+If you are uncomfortable making a criminal report to Gadsden Police but would like to help ensure the most accurate accounting of all criminal incidents on or around campus, we encourage you to report the criminal incident to the UA Gadsden Center Director or one of the other University of Alabama Campus Security Authorities listed in the first two paragraphs of the section Additional Sources of Statistical Information.

-If You Don't Want to Make a Police Report and/or Take Legal Action
+If You Don't Want to Make a Gadsden Police Report and/or Take Legal Action